 Recognizing the Signs and Symptoms of Cerebral Palsy in Your Child

 There are many different types of cerebral palsy, which we discuss further below, each of which has specific signs and symptoms specific to that type of palsy.
 However, because of the wide range of physiological symptoms that patients can exhibit in response to brain damage of different types, there are no hard and fast definitions for the symptoms of cerebral palsy.
 It all depends on the type of damage involved and how and where the brain was affected.
+For more information contact our cerebral palsy lawyer.

 Since parents are usually the first ones to notice issues with the health, growth, and development of their child, they should educate themselves about the signs below that may indicate cerebral palsy.